Spiritual Meaning of Swollen Lymph Nodes: The Surprising Message of the Psyche

 Our mind and body’s safety mechanisms help us cope with the part or situation that doesn’t feel safe within.
 But it doesn’t want you to stay in that state of alert and stress forever.

-Your body will eventually speak up, just like mine did.
+Your body will eventually speak up, just like mine did to prompt a needed change, because it wants you to experience greater freedom.

 Common Questions About Lymph Swelling and Its Spiritual Meaning